-Besides being so effective Spinosad spray carries some limitations, as it kills caterpillars after application for about a month.
+Besides being so effective Spinosad spray carries some limitations, as it kills larvae and caterpillars after application for about a month.
 Therefore, if you have plants with butterfly nests, consider using the pyrethrum spray as an alternative to this one.

 Always spray pests when they are very active usually summer and coat the whole plant with the spray.
 Start with the undersides, move to the center of the plant then move outwards to coat the top part of the leaves.
 Make a point of spraying in the morning or before dusk to allow the spray to dry before the bees become active.
 Always wear protective gear when handling the spray to prevent any toxicity.

 NOTE: Systemic insecticides do not significantly affect thrips in the flowers.